|

 bottom-up materials design and construction, while still

-strong emphasis on the development of novel materials and devices towards
+a strong emphasis on the development of novel materials and devices

-more powerful yet more energy efficient information processing units, into an
+towards more powerful yet more energy efficient information processing

-era beyond silicon.
-Research Interests: * Topological quantum computing on
+units, into an era beyond silicon.
+Research Interests: * Topological quantum computing

 microwave circuits * Spiontronics for Field